BeanstalkFarms/Basin-Docs/guides/deploy-a-well/deploy-well.md

 Congratulations!
 You have now deployed a new Well on Basin.
 The new Well will be deployed at the address returned by the ```boreWell``` function.
 You can now use the new Well to provide liquidity and trade tokens.

+### Well Deployer CLI Tool
+To reduce complexity and combine the above steps, we have created a tool that can be used to deploy a new Well using an intuitive command line interface.
+The CLI tool can be found on the Beanstak Farms GitHub repository [here](https://github.com/BeanstalkFarms/Basin-Well-Deployer) with instructions on how to use it.
+If you have any questions or need help using the CLI tool, feel free to reach out on the official Basin [Discord](https://basin.exchange/discord).

+#### Important Notes

 All of the above can be achieved only assuming all the required components used in the new Well are already deployed.
 Thourough verification of the components is required beforehand to ensure the Well is deployed correctly.
 You can find the addresses for audited and deployed versions of each Well component [here](https://docs.basin.exchange/resources/contracts).
+Basin is new and constantly evolving, so a limited amount of Well components are available at the moment.
+As new components get added to the protocol the list of available components will be updated.